Gold in Virginia

 The ore-bearing quartz extracted from lode mines had to be crushed before chemicals could be used to separate the gold particles attached to quartz crystals.
 Pulverizing rock required heavy machinery to grind the ore and expose the crystal surfaces where gold had crystalized as hydrothermal fluids cooled.
 Placer mining which required an individual to use only a bowl or simple equipment that used gravity to separate out gold flakes.
 In contrast, lode mining was an expensive industrial operation requiring hired workers and capital investment.

-Gold was discovered in 1826, supposedly by children returning from Sunday School, in Orange County.
-The Orange Grove Mine, near a modern boat ramp on Lake on the Woods, was developed and quickly became a major producer.
+Gold was discovered in Orange County in 1826, supposedly by children returning from Sunday School.
+The Orange Grove Mine, near a modern boat ramp on Lake on the Woods, became a major producer.

 The Liberty Mine in Fauquier County opened in 1834.
 Ore excavated from the lode deposit was crushed by two seven-ton hollow "hornet balls" made of concrete covering an iron mesh frame.
 The heavy balls, 7 feet high and 20 feet in circumference, crushed ore placed in circular, 7-foot in diameter concrete troughs.
 A steam engine provided the power for rotating the balls.